-George Hawkins, ASA, CFA, is an Accredited Senior Appraiser (ASA) in business valuation of the American Society of Appraisers, and is a Chartered Financial Analyst (CFA) charter holder.
+George Hawkins, ASA, ABV, CFA, is an Accredited Senior Appraiser (ASA) in business valuation of the American Society of Appraisers, is Accredited in Business Valuation (ABV) by the American Institute of Certified Public Accountants (AICPA), and is a Chartered Financial Analyst (CFA) charter holder.

 Prior to founding Banister Financial, Hawkins served in corporate lending, risk management, and credit analysis positions with Bank of America and First Citizens Bank.
 Hawkins obtained a B.A. in Economics from the University of North Carolina at Chapel Hill and a MBA from Wake Forest University.

-Hawkins is co-author (with Michael Paschall of Banister Financial) of Business Valuation Guide, a book published by Wolters Kluwer (formerly CCH).
+Hawkins is co-author (with Michael Paschall of Banister Financial) of Business Valuation Guide, a 2,000+ page book published by Wolters Kluwer (formerly CCH).
 He was also previously co-editor of Business Valuation Alert, a business valuation journal published by Wolters Kluwer.
-Hawkins has authored numerous articles in leading business valuation and professional journals on business valuation topics.
+Hawkins has also authored numerous articles on business for leading professional publications.

 Hawkins has appeared on behalf of taxpayers before the IRS on business valuation issues and has been retained by the United States Justice Department to value business interests in estate tax matters.
 He has also served as an advisor to a Federal Magistrate judge on business valuation issues.